ABenC377/cw-stag/breifing.md

 provides a fast and efficient lookup mechanism - using a `String` key (the trigger keyphrase) to map to a
 <a href="https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/HashSet.html" target="_blank">HashSet</a>
 of matching actions.
-Remember that a particular trigger keyphrase may be used in more than one action, so we need to map to a _composite_ data structure (rather than just a single `GameAction` element).
+Remember that a particular trigger keyphrase may be used in more than one gameAction, so we need to map to a _composite_ data structure (rather than just a single `GameAction` element).
 It is useful for us to make use a _set_ (rather than, for example, an `ArrayList`) since this allows us to ensure that there are no duplicate actions being stored in the data structure (all elements of a set will be unique).